 Acura precisely refined the door closing sound on the TL.
 A door sash structure, manufactured with a laser-welded blank, increases the rigidity of the door sashes and reduces objectionable high frequency noise as the doors are closed.
 A door lock structure absorbs sounds caused by the latch, eliminating objectionable noise.

-The exhaust has bright trapezoidal finisher tips integrated into the rear styling.
-The tips are inset far enough to allow adequate bumper stroke in the event of a slow-speed collision, but are positioned far enough back to allow exhaust gases to pass beyond the bumper.
-Special multi-axis rubber mounts control the exhaust tip placement, allowing a closer fit of the rear bumper fascia.
-The gap is approximately 0.8 inch, compared to a gap of nearly 1.2 inches on the previous TL.
+The TLs exhaust has bright trapezoidal finisher tips integrated into the rear styling.
+The tips are inset far enough to allow adequate bumper stroke in the event of a low-speed collision, but are positioned far enough back to allow exhaust gases to pass beyond the bumper.
+Special multi-axis rubber mounts control the exhaust tip placement, allowing a gap of only 0.8 inch between the finisher and fascia.
 A high heat-resistance polypropylene garnish is clipped to the bumper to protect it from heat.

-The 2005 TL is available in eight pearl and three metallic exterior colors.
-The painting process begins when the steel body receives a phosphate bath to completely clean it of oils and film after welding is complete.
-This is followed by an electrodeposition primer bath, where the unit body is electrically charged to attract the primer.
+The 2007 TL is available in seven pearl and two metallic exterior colors.
+Four new colors debut for 2007, with one (Kinetic Blue Pearl) exclusive to the Type-S. The painting process begins when the steel body receives a phosphate bath to completely clean it of oils and film after welding is complete.
+This is followed by an electrodeposition (ED) primer bath, where the unit body is electrically charged to attract the primer.
 After baking, the color coat is applied, followed by a protective clear coat.

-The TL has a wide range of exterior accessories available through Acura dealers.
+The TL and TL Type-S have a wide range of exterior accessories available through Acura dealers.
 They are factory warranted for 4 years/50,000 miles when purchased with the vehicle.

 Individual exterior accessories include: